New India depends on technology, says Modi at 107th session of Indian Science Congress

 ''The last time I had come to Bengaluru, the eyes of the nation was set on Chandrayaan 2.
 That time, the manner in which our nation celebrated science, our space programme and the strength of our scientists will always be part of my memory,'' Modi said.

 ''The world is coming to innovate here in Bengaluru.
 This city has developed a great eco-system for development and research and every young scientist, innovator and engineer wants to connect with this.
 We've gone to the No. 3 position in peer-reviewed science and engineering publications.
-It is also growing at a rate of about 10%, compared to the global 4%,'' he said.
+It is also growing at a rate of about 10 per cent, compared to the global 4 per cent,'' he said.

 ''I'm also happy to learn that India's ranking has improved in the innovation index to 52.
 The growth story of India depends on its success in the science and tech sector.
 There is a need to transform the landscape of Indian science and technology.
 My motto for young scientists is: Innovate, Patent, Produce and Prosper.
 Our schemes have created more technology business incubators in the last 5 years than in the previous 50 years.
 I congratulate our scientists for these accomplishments,'' the Prime Minister said.